DACHFest/dachfest.github.io/data/incident-handling.md

 * Circumstances surrounding the incident.
 * Other people involved in (or witnessing) the incident.

-VI. **Reassure the victim.** Most of the time, submitting a violation report takes courage and resolve.
+II. **Reassure the victim.** Most of the time, submitting a violation report takes courage and resolve.
 Be aware of how much effort the victim has put in, and thank them sincerely.
 Explain the procedures that will follow, and make sure the victim understands that everything possible will be done to resolve the incident.
 Do not ask for their advice on how to deal with the incident and do not offer a choice of penalty: this is the responsibility of the response team and the conference chairs, and it should not fall on the victim's shoulders.

-VII. **Submit the report to conduct@dachfest.com.** This is an essential step to keep all reports written down, stored in one place, and available to the entire response team.
+III. **Submit the report to conduct@dachfest.com.** This is an essential step to keep all reports written down, stored in one place, and available to the entire response team.
 Add your notes if necessary.
 Even if the reporter couldn't provide identifying information of the participant doing the harassing, the incident should be submitted in order to have as much information in case the same incident is reported again.

-VIII. **Meet with the response team.** The main objectives of this meeting is to decide and make everyone aware of the following:
+IV. **Meet with the response team.** The main objectives of this meeting is to decide and make everyone aware of the following:

 * What has been reported?
 * Who is responsible for further incident handling?
 * When is it going to be handled?
 * What is the appropriate measure if the report stands?

-IX. **(Response team only) Communicate with the alleged harasser.** Make sure to inform them of what has been reported about them.
+V. **(Response team only) Communicate with the alleged harasser.** Make sure to inform them of what has been reported about them.
 Allow the alleged harasser to give their side of the story to the staff.
 If they wish to appeal, the appeals should be submitted to conduct@dachfest.com. **Do not disclose the names of the victim or the reporter.**

-X. **(Response team only) Decide on the actions to be taken against the alleged harasser and notify them.** As a member of the response team, the choice of action is at your full discretion.
+VI. **(Response team only) Decide on the actions to be taken against the alleged harasser and notify them.** As a member of the response team, the choice of action is at your full discretion.
 Possible sanctions against code of conduct violators include (but are not limited to):

 * Warning the harasser to cease their behavior and warning that any further reports will result in stricter sanctions.
 * Requiring that the harasser avoid any interaction with — and physical proximity to — their victim for the remainder of the event.